Harsaroop/Algorithms/README.md

 Here i will be listing here all the algorithms with a little overview :-
 1. Seive of Eratosthenes :- One of the most efficient algorihtm to find prime numbers below 10 miliion or so
-2. Union-Find Algorithm :- An algorithm to find if a graph is a cyclic or not
+2. Union-Find Algorithm :- An algorithm to find if a graph is a cyclic or not using
+3. Union by Rank :- An algorithm on graph theory to find the union of two sets by rank and find if a graph is cyclic or not